 The use of ABMs in flood risk analysis and management is growing: Sobiech (2013) developed an ABM of coastal flooding in Germany with the aim of simulating the dynamics of vulnerability, focusing on the social context and preconceptions in which decisions, when a flood event occurs, are taken.
 Whereas McNamara and Keeler (2013) link sociological and physical models in their ABM, simulating the impact on the housing market of sea-level rise and increase in storminess on the American East Coast.
-Similarly, Chandra-Putra et al. (2015) developed an ABM to simulate the effect of sea-level rise and insurance programmes on where people choose to live.
-Du et al. (2017) developed an ABM to understand the coupling between public opinion and flood evacuation processes, and how these dynamics are influenced.
+Similarly, Chandra-Putra et al (2015) developed an ABM to simulate the effect of sea-level rise and insurance programmes on where people choose to live.
+Du et al (2017) developed an ABM to understand the coupling between public opinion and flood evacuation processes, and how these dynamics are influenced.

-The ABM interface used for this study was the NetLogo platform and language (as in Dawson et al, 2011), and had five inputs (Figure 3): population data, both, historic and projections (from the Office for National Statistics, ONS); the LiDAR Composite Digital Terrain Model (DTM) data (from the Environment Agency, EA); extreme coastal water levels (ECWLs), historic and projections (from the Met Office), population distribution vectors; and SCFP projects, construction date and height obtained from government/council documentation.
-These inputs are processed by the ABM to produce two key outputs: 1) the size of population living in floodable areas (AfP), and 2) the Floodable Area (FA: the ratio of dry land to flooded land at each iteration).
+The ABM interface used for this study was the NetLogo platform and language (as in Dawson et al 2011), and had five inputs (figure 3): population data, both, historic and projections (from the Office for National Statistics, ONS); the LiDAR composite digital terrain model (DTM) data (from the Environment Agency, EA); ECWLs, historic and projections (from the Met Office); population distribution vectors; and SCFP projects, construction date and height obtained from government/council documentation.
+These inputs are processed by the ABM to produce two key outputs: (1) the size of population living in floodable areas AfP, and (2) the floodable area (FA) (FA: the ratio of dry land to flooded land at each iteration).